 Another go-to reason is the errors in the StoreKit configuration, like an incorrect setup of in-app purchases or issues with the sandbox testing environment.
 Let’s take a closer look.

-Network issues
+Network Issues

 Unstable or weak internet connections can interfere with the smooth operation of StoreKit transactions and cause disruptions when an app tries to communicate with Apple’s servers for in-app purchases or subscriptions.
 For instance, if the device loses internet connection during a transaction, or if the connection isn’t strong enough to facilitate data exchange, the system may throw a SKErrorDomain Error 0.
 Run the app on several devices and networks to rule out this possibility, and check out Apple’s System Status.

-StoreKit is Apple’s framework for handling in-app purchases and subscriptions, and if set up correctly, it can cause several issues.
+StoreKit is Apple’s framework for handling in-app purchases and subscriptions, and if not set up correctly, it can cause several issues.
 A common mistake is an incorrect setup of in-app purchases: the product identifiers in your code don’t match those set up in App Store Connect.

 Another potential pitfall lies within the sandbox testing environment.
 If the testing account isn’t properly set up or if there’s a mismatch between the environment and the app settings, this can also result in an error.